← Back to BlogParenting by Age

 1. Create a Family Media Agreement

 Sit down together and agree on rules.
 When kids help create rules, they're more likely to follow them.
+Our guide on setting time limits pre-teens actually accept walks through this approach in detail.

 2. Use Technology to Help

 Parental control apps like ParentalEdge can automatically enforce screen time limits.
 The device becomes the "bad guy" instead of you.
+Set a 1-hour recreational limit and the screen locks automatically — no arguments, no negotiation with a parent.

 3. Offer Alternatives